What Is Peritoneal Mesothelioma?

 Symptoms of Peritoneal Mesothelioma

-The most common symptoms of peritoneal mesothelioma are abdominal pain and swelling, lumps in the abdomen, and unexplained weight loss.
+The most common symptoms of peritoneal mesothelioma are nonspecific abdominal pain, abdominal distension or swelling, lumps in the abdomen, and unexplained weight loss.
 Abdominal fluid buildup, or ascites, is commonly associated with peritoneal mesothelioma.
 In some cases, ascites can cause mild seizures as a result of accumulated toxins in the body.
 Additional symptoms include:

 - Body aches